cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/05_transition_effect/index.md

 ![Figure 5.8: A transparent screen wipe](./gifs/transparent-x.gif)

 The transition works, but the edge between black and transparent is hard.
 Often in screen wipes, the transition has a smooth edge.
-The reason the current shader has a hard edge is because the `transitioned` variable is either `0` to `1` depending on the outcome of the `Progress > uv.x;` expression.
+The reason the current shader has a hard edge is because the `transitioned` variable is either `0` or `1` depending on the outcome of the `Progress > uv.x;` expression.
 Ideally, it would be nice to set the `transitioned` variable to `0` when the `Progress` is some small number like `.05`, to `1` when the `Progress` is `.1`, and smoothly interpolate from `0` to `1` between the range.
 That way, the hard cut-off would replaced by a smoother edge.

 We could write this by hand, but shader languages have a built in function called `smoothstep` which does essentially what we want.
 The `smoothstep` function takes 3 parameters, a `min`, a `max`, and an input variable often called `x` (or `t` depending on who you ask).